wozorio/howtos/android-clear-cache-partition-huawei-p10.md

+# Android - Clear the cache partition on Huawei P10 phones

 1. Turn off the Huawei P10.
 1. Hold down the Power button and the Volume Up button simultaneously, until the Huawei logo appears, disappears, and leaves a black screen.
 1. Release the buttons, and the boot menu will appear.